Australia's Federation Guard: Uniforms

 An Australian sailor and soldier wearing formal uniforms.

 Members of the Royal Australian Navy and Royal Australian Air Force posted to the unit perform their ceremonial duties in the standard ceremonial uniforms of their service as the variance between trades is minimal.
 A notable addition to the uniform is the white "airman's belt" worn by all other ranks.

-For members of the Australian Army uniforms vary significantly between corps with embellishments differing between silver, gold and black.
-All corps have unique hat badges with some corps having individual unit hat badges, for example the Royal Australian Armoured Corps.
+For members of the Australian Army, uniforms vary significantly between corps with embellishments differing between silver, gold and black.
+All corps have unique cap badges with some corps having individual unit badges, such as the Royal Australian Armoured Corps.
 The Guard is considered a "non-corps posting" by the Australian Army and wears "non-corps" generic army embellishments for the sake of uniformity.
 These generic embellishments consist of miniature Rising Sun badges worn in place of corps badges on the hat and collars, complemented by gold jacket buttons and rank insignia.
 A generic tri-service colour patch is worn by all Army members of the AFG as the unit colour patch.

-A number of submissions have been made in relation to approving an official unit badge that would be worn on the hats of serving members but at this stage, none have been approved.
+A number of submissions have been made in relation to approving an official unit badge that would be worn on the hats of serving members but none have currently been approved.
 However, an approved unit badge has been adopted by the unit and features the ADF tri-service crest in silver against a gold federation star.

 Musical support

 The Guard has the Australian Defence Force's only dedicated drum corps.
 However, the Guard does not have its own band.
 The majority of musical support for ceremonial duties within the Canberra region is provided by the Band of the Royal Military College, Duntroon.
-When performing in other parts of Australia, other Defence bands such as the Royal Australian Navy Band, the Australian Army Band Corps or the Royal Australian Air Force Band are tasked for musical support.
+When performing in other parts of Australia, other Defence bands such as the Royal Australian Navy Band, the Australian Army Band Corps or the Royal Australian Air Force Band provide musical support for the Guard.